ra256/mp1a/readme.md

-#My Mini Project for IS601
+#My Mini Project for IS 601
 1. Hello
-2. World